justinjiajia/personalwiki/tcp_ip.md

  The Internet protocol suite is based on these five layers.
 TCP/IP says most about the network and transport layers, and a lot about the application layer.
 TCP/IP also defines how to interface the network layer with the data link and physical layers, but is not directly concerned with these two layers themselves.

- Not all systems on a network need to implement all five layers of TCP/IP.
-Devices using the TCP/IP protocol stack fall into two general categories: a host or end system (ES) and an intermediate node (often a router) or an intermediate system (IS).
-The intermediate nodes usually only involve the first three layers of TCP/IP

  TCP/IP LAYERS IN BRIEF